What is Brand Management? Simple Framework Anyone Can Use

 The Brutal Mistakes That Will Sink Your Business

-I've seen hundreds of businesses make the same mistakes repeatedly.
-Avoid these; you're already ahead of 90% of the competition.
+I’ve seen hundreds of businesses repeat the same mistakes.
+Avoid these; you’re already ahead of 90% of the competition.

 Inconsistency: The Silent Killer

-One day, your emails are signed off with “Cheers,” and the next is “Sincerely.”
-Your Instagram contains edgy memes, but your website is written in dry, corporate language.
-You use a different shade of blue on your Facebook page because you couldn't find the correct hex code.
+One day, your emails are signed off with “Cheers,” and the next day, they are signed off with “Sincerely.”
+Your Instagram posts feature edgy memes, but your website uses dry, corporate language.
+You use a different shade of blue on your Facebook page because you couldn’t find the correct hex code.

 Each of these is a tiny crack in the foundation of your brand.
-Individually, they're nothing.
-But together, they paint a picture of a business that is amateurish, confused, and doesn't have its house in order.
+Individually, they’re nothing.
+But together, they paint a picture of a business that is amateurish, confused, and lacks organisation.
 It silently erodes trust.

 Ignoring Your People